 Saint Vincent and the Grenadines: Urban Transformation and Resilience for Inclusive Economic Growth

-The project will be implemented in close collaboration with different ministries of SVG.
-Coordination will also be undertaken with UN-Habitat in the frame of the EU-funded Participatory Slum Upgrading Program.
+Activities were also coordinated with UN-Habitat in the frame of the EU-funded Participatory Slum Upgrading Program.

 Window of Action